rubigdata/bigdata-blog-2021-elanto-dev/docs/hadoop-setup.md

 ![alt text](/images/catoutput.jpg "Title")

 After executing Map-Resuce commands I have created the report about HDF system state and the amount of blocks in datanote increased to 19.
-After finishing the main part I had a look at the commands HDF system has: _hdfs dfs -help | less_.
+After finishing the main part I had a look at the commands HDF system has: _hdfs dfs -help | less_. **All commands starting with _hdfs dfs_ are executed in distributed file system itself.
+All the commands we use after these words should start with dash, but syntax is same as in Linux system.**

 [< back to Assignment 2](assignment2.md)